-- The Group promotes the spread and establishment of safety and health awareness by conducting safety training for employees, contractors, and related contractors. - The Company ensures providing the education mandated under the Industrial Safety and Health Act based on the Guidelines on Safety and Health Education established by the Ministry of Health, Labour and Welfare. - The Company also provides training on emergency lifesaving, heat stroke prevention, and traffic safety, as well as safety education for temporary site visitors. - The Company encourages participation in safety-related qualifications (e.g., RST) and external training to gain specialized knowledge. - Rodosho (Ministry of Labor in Japanese) Safety and Health Education Trainer - The Company conducts a survey once a year to keep abreast of the status of safety and health education at each of its mills and offices.
+- The Group promotes the dissemination and establishment of safety and health awareness by conducting safety training for employees, contractors, and temporary site visitors. - The Company provides e-learning training on safety for employees.
+In FY2023, training was held on "safety education for elderly employees," "fall accident prevention," and "disaster response at head office." - The Company ensures providing the education mandated under the Industrial Safety and Health Act based on the Guidelines on Safety and Health Education established by the Ministry of Health, Labour and Welfare. - The Company also provides training on emergency lifesaving, heat stroke prevention, and traffic safety, as well as safety education for its contractors, including temporary site visitors. - The Company encourages participation in safety-related qualifications (e.g., RST\) and external training to gain specialized knowledge. - \ Rodosho (Ministry of Labor in Japanese) Safety and Health Education Trainer - The Company conducts a survey once a year to keep abreast of the status of safety and health education at each of its mills and offices.